utm-cssc/website/content/docs/unit-testing.md

 yarn run test
 ```

-For more information on Jest and its capabilities, check out the link
+For more information about Jest and its capabilities, you can check it out
 [here](https://jestjs.io/docs/en/getting-started.html)!